top of page

 FOOD & DINING

-AVENUE MONTAGNE: For regional cuisine in a relaxing space, where the focus is on wellness and satisfaction.
+For regional cuisine in a relaxing space, where the focus is on wellness and satisfaction - located at Park Gstaad Hotel.
 The menu integrates nature into the kitchen, offering healthy as well as indulgent dishes made with locally-sourced ingredients.
-You can enjoy wholesome salads and warm soups, as well as homemade pastas, roasted duck, and rack of lamb.
-The restaurant is open for all-day dining, including breakfast; and a beautiful terrace outside serving bar food and drinks.
+You can enjoy wholesome salads and warm soups, as well as homemade pastas and a variation of meats.
+The restaurant is open for all-day dining from breakfast to dinner, with a beautiful terrace outside serving bar food and drinks.

-CHUBUT: For a fiery dining experience, Chubut serves Argentinian-inspired cuisine that focuses on intense flavours.
-The menu offers fine cuts of meat from around the world, as well as a few options for fish.
-Come here for a great piece of steak or a satiating burger (veggie burgers are also available).
+For a fiery dining experience, Chubut at Park Gstaad serves Argentinian-inspired cuisine that focuses on intense flavours.
+The menu offers fine cuts of meat from around the world, as well as a few options of fish.
+Come here for a meat-focused meal.
 Open only for dinner.

 PLACES TO VISIT & THINGS TO DO